HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/README.md

   because there's lots of stuff that looks like it should be fine and makes the project a cinch, but there's some sort of trouble with it.
   Inaccurate, or produced poorly or something like that.
+    - Altimeter inaccuracy
+    - Improved ephemeris data, where to get it how to use it
 - Maybe include a list of sources, like a report.
+- The thursts, man!
+The *thrusts*!
+What are we currently researching in a little more detail.